dasling/dasling/README.md

         + node app.js
         + surf to localhost:3000
         + click on login -> authorize on twitter -> you should be send back to the application
-        + Unfortunately, the Front-End doesn't add you to an organization yet, so you'll need to:
-        + mysql -u dasling -p
 + Install the hardware/equipment/...
     + The use a FLM (see flukso.net) (instructions mostly from www.flukso.net/content/what-development-environment-best-compile)
         + git clone https://github.com/dasling/flm02.git